Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Computational results

 \section{Computational results}

-Our computational study is structured as follows.
+This section presents our computational study.
+The instances and computational setup are introduced in Section \ref{sec:experiments:instances}.
 In Section \ref{sec:experiments:e-cuts}, we evaluate the impact of our new valid inequalities on the overall performance of the DL-shaped algorithm.
 In Section \ref{sec:experiments:existing}, we compare our algorithm to state-of-the-art methods from the literature on standard benchmark instances of the VRPSD under the OR policy.
 In Section \ref{sec:experiments:characteristics}, we report results on a new set of instances and discuss instance characteristics that affect the performance of our algorithm.
-The instances and our computational setup are presented in Section \ref{sec:experiments:instances}.